neurobagel/documentation/docs/infrastructure.md

 - want your users to be able to query all public neurobagel nodes together with your new node
-- plan on adding more local neurobagel nodes in the near future
+- plan on adding more local neurobagel nodes in the near future that you will want to query alongside your newly created node

-In this case, skip directly to the instructions on setting up [local query federation](federate.md).
+In this case, skip directly to the page on setting up [local query federation](federate.md).

 ### As a standalone service